 Video: Role Models and Leaders Australia

 Role Models and Leaders Australia (RMLA) is a not-for-profit charitable organisation which aims to develop and empower Aboriginal youth through leadership, sport and education.
 It runs Girls' Academy programs in high schools with Aboriginal girls in Years 7 through to 12 who experience poverty, sickness, misfortune or disconnectedness from their community.
 RMLA operates several Aboriginal Girls Academies across WA, the NT and NSW, catering to more than 850 Aboriginal girls.

 Case study: Samantha Harris

 Samantha came into modelling when she was 10 or 11 years old.
 Since then her modelling career has brought her success and fame.
 She is now considered a role model for Aboriginal children .

 The daughter of a father of English-German descent and an Aboriginal mother, Samantha grew up in Tweed Heads, northern NSW.
 From an early age her mother entered her in child beauty pageants.

 While in high school she won a Dolly Magazine model workshop, and about 2 years later became a finalist in Girlfriend magazine's Model Search.

 Harris became aware of her Aboriginality, and that her mother is a member of the Stolen Generations.

-Being called a role model for Aboriginal children now sits comfortably with Samantha, although it initially confused her—being a teenager still herself.
+Being called a role model for Aboriginal children now sits comfortably with Samantha, although it initially confused her—being relatively young herself.

-[Being a role model] I think it's great that indigenous girls can look up to me and they can set goals for themselves because I have pursued what I have whanted to do.— Samantha Harris
+[Being a role model] I think it's great that indigenous girls can look up to me and they can set goals for themselves because I have pursued what I have wanted to do.— Samantha Harris